renat2985/protimer.club/README.md

     - To flash the Point version, uncheck upgrade128x64.bin and check upgrade_point128x64.bin.

     ❗ Important: You cannot check two boxes at the same time!

+### Acknowledgements
+I would like to express my sincere gratitude to everyone who contributed to the project with their time, knowledge, and support.
+Thanks to you, it keeps getting better:
+- Alex Kol
+- Sergey Kruzhkov

 ---